 1. Research: Learn all you can about solar systems and investigate potential contractors.
 Take as long as you need to become an educated solar consumer and plan the journey.

 3. Select a Contractor: Obtain quotes from at least three contractors who are licensed and insured.
 Read reviews, ask for recommendations and visit the contractors’ Facebook pages and websites.
-Dependent upon you and the contractor’s availability.
-Allow 5-7 days per contractor.
+Dependent upon you and the contractor’s availability, allow five to seven days per contractor.
 Learn more about selecting a contractor.

 4. Interconnection Agreement: Initiate SECO Energy’s Interconnection Agreement process.
 Members or contractors can complete this first step.
 Note that several documents are required.
-Allow 7-10 business days or longer if needed for you and/or your contractor to complete the requirements.
+Allow three days or longer if needed for you and/or your contractor to complete the requirements.

 5. Obtain Permit: Permitting is normally the responsibility of the contractor.
 Each county or city determines its processes for completion.
-Allow 5 business days for permitting.
+Allow five days for permitting.

 6. Installation: Dependent upon contractor availability.
 Solar systems equal to or less than 15 kW should take no longer than a week.
-Allow 7 business days for installation.
+Allow seven days for installation.

 7. City/County Inspection: Local county/city officials require a final inspection after installation.
-Allow 3-5 business days for this inspection.
+Allow five days for this inspection.

 9. Meter installation: Before turning on your system, SECO must install a bi-directional/net meter to capture the amount of excess energy produced by the system for member credit.
-Allow 7-10 business days for SECO to install this special meter.
+Allow two days for SECO to install this special meter.

 10. Ready.
 Set.
 Go!: Turn “on” your new solar system!